aquasecurity/trivy-operator/docs/getting-started/installation/helm.md

 # Helm

-[Helm], which is de facto standard package manager for Kubernetes, allows installing applications from parameterized YAML manifests called Helm [charts].
+[Helm], which is the de facto standard package manager for Kubernetes, allows installing applications from parameterized YAML manifests called Helm [charts].

 To address shortcomings of [static YAML manifests](./kubectl.md) we provide the Helm chart to deploy the Trivy-Operator.